Disbursements and Payments FAQ

 How can I buy my books if I don’t get my Financial Aid until the first week of school?

-There is the option to apply for EOPS and if you are eligible they may potentially cover some of the cost for books.
+There is the option to apply for EOPS and if you are eligible they may potentially cover some of the cost for books with a book voucher.
+Additionally, you can rent two free books per semester under Associated Student's Bookloan Program.
+For emergecy options:

 The library carries textbooks for most classes at the reserve desk, which you can check out for two hours for use in the library.
 For more information, please visit the library.